webcomponents/webcomponents.org/client/README.md

 ## Front-end client

+Please also refer to the main [contributing guide](/CONTRIBUTING.md).

 ### Installing
 Running the client requires Google App Engine, which can be installed using the [Google Cloud SDK](https://cloud.google.com/sdk/docs/).